 This fluid exercise involving just the lower body emphasizes the relation of movement in the legs and lower back.

-Lie on your back with your legs extended.
+HOW TO DO IT: Lie on your back with your legs extended.
 Close your eyes and twist your right leg outward, allowing your lower back to arch.
 Twist it inward, allowing your back to flatten.
 Repeat this pattern on both sides five times, noticing how the movement of your leg affects your lower back.

-After performing the dancing exercise, bend your knees slightly and rotate your legs to the right at the same time, and then to the left at the same time.
-Allow your back to arch and flatten in a comfortable pattern.
-Repeat this pattern five to 10 times to each side.
+HOW TO DO IT: Bend your knees slightly and rotate your legs to the right at the same time and then to the left at the same time.
+Allow your back to arch and flatten in a natural pattern.
+Repeat this movement pattern five to 10 times on each side moving in a slow and fluid motion.
 Notice how this feels on the right and left sides of your back.

 Diagonal Arch and Curl

 Exhale and lengthen your spine as you lift your head to your left knee.
 Inhale and arch your back as you lower your torso down.
-Repeat this movement three times, and then switch to your other side.
+Repeat this movement three times, then switch to your other side.